f-jovanovic/python-scraper/README.md

 * Using a trained ML model to get statistics for an image being a logo, and ordering/combining filter in that way
 * Reading filters and lambdas for scraping logos from an external JSON, giving them an "order" property and sorting by it
 * Optimizing threads for larger scale scenarios
+* Replacing try-except blocks with a global exception handler